-Spondylolisthesis (pronounced spon-dee-low-lis-thee-sis) is made up from the Greek words spondylos, which means “spine” and listhesis, meaning “slide.”
+Spondylolisthesis is made up of the Greek words spondylos, which means “spine” and listhesis, meaning “slide.”
 The condition spondylolisthesis describes a spinal defect in which one vertebra slides with respect to the vertebra below it.
-The result can be a “swayback” posture that may be slight or pronounced, depending on the degree of movement.
-Spondylolisthesis is a common cause of back pain for teens but can affect older people as well.
+The result can be a swayback posture that may be slight or pronounced, depending on the degree of movement.
+Spondylolisthesis is a common cause of back pain for teens but can affect older individuals as well.
+To learn about how to detect this debilitating condition and treat the associated symptoms, read the following article.

 How can I tell if I have spondylolisthesis?

-Only your physician will be able to tell for sure if your back pain is the result of spondylolisthesis or another, more common spinal condition such as a slipped or bulging disc, spinal stenosis, discogenic disease, or osteoarthritis.
-However, some symptoms associated with lumbar spondylolisthesis include:
+Only your doctor will be able to tell for sure if your back pain is the result of spondylolisthesis or another, more common spinal condition such as a herniated or bulging disc, spinal stenosis, discogenic disease or osteoarthritis.

 - Pain in the lower back